zopefoundation/fanstatic/doc/quickstart.rst

   fanstatic_app = Fanstatic(app)

-You can now import and ``need`` resources all through your application, and Fanstatic will make sure that they are served correctly and that the right script tags appear on your web page.
+When you use ``fanstatic_app``, Fanstatic will take of serving static resources for you, and including them on the web page.
+You can import and ``need`` resources all through your application, and Fanstatic will make sure that they are served correctly and that the right script tags appear on your web page.

-Now you can use ``fanstatic_app`` and have Fanstatic handle static resources for you.

 Now you're off and running with Fanstatic!